1150285/Java2/readme.md

 * Run Eclipse
 * Create a new workspace.
 This new workspace should be create in a new folder **not related to the folder where the clone of the repository is located**
 * Import the projects of the repository into the workspace.
 You should use "File"/"Import..." and then "Existing Projects into Workspace".
 Then select the folder of the project that you want to import.
-Repeat this step fro each project you want to import.
+Repeat this step for each project you want to import.

 The projects "ofbiz-mei" and "ofbiz-rest-client-demo" can be imported into the eclipse workspace as described.

 **Note:** As stated before, you should create your artifacts inside folders of the repository (according to the guidelines).
-When you task involves the creation of eclipse projects (they are also artifacts) you should created them in the folders of the repository as described.
-By doing so, you team colleges and teachers can easily open your projects in eclipse.
+When your task involves the creation of eclipse projects (they are also artifacts) you should create them in the folders of the repository as described.
+By doing so, your team colleges and teachers can easily open your projects in eclipse.